Rational social distancing in epidemics with uncertain vaccination timing: Introduction

-However, vaccination timing is usually not known precisely, especially not far in advance.
-It is more realistic to assume that the vaccination time is only known to follow a probability distribution.
-The simplest such assumption is one where for each unit time interval the vaccination is equally likely to arrive \cite{Eichenbaum2021}.
-For such a situation the surprising result was reported that vaccination has no discernible effect on the decisions made by individuals.
-Here, we relax the assumption of uniformly likely arrival time and calculate equilibrium behaviour for any given vaccination arrival probability distribution.
-We calculate the optimal behaviour for all times on the condition that at any given time the vaccination has not arrived, yet.
+Here, in the present work, we relax the assumption of constant vaccine development probability per time and calculate equilibrium behaviour for more general vaccination arrival probability distributions.
+We study equilibrium decision-making in a differential game in which a representative individual makes decisions being exposed to an epidemic.
+The epidemic is modelled by a standard SIR type compartmental model.
+The individual's decisions seek to optimise an objective function balancing infection and social distancing costs, while taking into account expectations about vaccination arrival timing.
+We calculate the arising equilibrium behaviour for all times on the condition that at any given time the vaccination has not yet arrived.
+When the vaccine does arrive, the behaviour returns to the pre-epidemic default behaviour as there is no longer any incentive to socially distance.
+We can also deal with the case where the probability distribution is updated, e.g. due to the arrival of improved information on the vaccine developmental delay.
+The state of the epidemic at this update time then serve as the initial conditions for an analysis following exactly the same methodology.
 We show that in the formalism of expected utility theory, the vaccination time distribution can be interpreted as a form of generalised discounting, with an exponential distribution yielding the standard exponential discounting.
-We find that qualitatively the result that holds for sharp vaccination timing -- that the earlier the vaccine can be expected to arrive, the stronger the social distancing will be -- also holds for uncertain vaccination timing.
-In addition, we find that, for a series of probability distributions of increasing sharpness, the social distancing will be the stronger, the sharper the distribution is.
+We find that result for sharp vaccination timing -- that the earlier the vaccine can be expected to arrive, the stronger the social distancing will be -- also holds for uncertain vaccination timing at the qualitative level.
+In addition, we find that, for a series of probability distributions of increasing sharpness, the social distancing becomes stronger, the more sharply peaked the distribution.